SamagraX-Stencil/stencil-docs/docs/pages/feedbackPage.md

 ## Notes

-- This molecule does not handle actual submission of rate and review.
+- This Page does not handle actual submission of rate and review.
 It simulates the process by displaying a success message upon clicking the submit review button.
 - For further customization, you can modify the JSX structure, styles, and functionality according to your application's needs.